Connection Pool

 Manual Usage

-For more control, you can manually acquire and release connections:
+For more control, you can manually acquire and release connections:async with

 statement ensures the connection is properly returned to the pool, even if an exception occurs.